 Cooperation with institutions across the world has also been an important part of the University's work.
-In 2001, Cornell signed an agreement with the Qatar Foundation for Education, Science and Community Development to set up the Weill Cornell Medical College in Qatar.
+In 2001, Cornell signed an agreement with the Qatar Foundation for Education, Science and Community Development to set up the Weill Cornell Medical College in Qatar, thereby establishing its first overseas branch campus.

-Cornell's commitment to developing trans-national education - the exchange of knowledge and sharing of perspectives across borders - is set to develop further in the years to come.
+Cornell's commitment to developing trans-national education - the exchange of knowledge and sharing of perspectives across borders - has been given greater emphasis since President Lehman took office in 2003, and it is set to develop further in the years to come.